vishvAsa/vedAH_yajuH/meta/dANDekaraH/indology-exercise/saMvAdasUkta.md

 (Continued on the next page)
 160
 EXERCISES IN INDOLOGY
-cularly in the context of the Dasarājña, as the Purohita par excellence.22 The purohiti (or the priestcraft) of the Titsus, whose leader Vaşistha was, is said to have proved most efficacious in that war.23 The Taittiriya-Samhită (IIJ.
+cularly in the context of the Dasarājña, as the Purohita par excellence.22 The purohiti (or the priestcraft) of the Titsus, whose leader Vaşistha was, is said to have proved most efficacious in that war.23 The Taittiriya-Samhitā (IIJ.
 5. 2.
 1) stresses Vasiştha's pre-eminence in both the aspects of the Atharvanic priestcraft - ritualistic and socio-political - in the following single unequivocal statement: tato vasistha-purolulāh prajāk prājāyanta iasmad väsisiho brahmi kāryah prar 'va jayate.
 Vasistha, accord ingly, is the Atharvan: his identity with Atharvan of AV V. 1124 may thus be regarded as being clearly indicated.25
 Secondly, the peculiar kind of relationship between Varuna and Atharvan, as envisaged in AV V. 11, would unmistakably remind one of the relationship between Varuna and Vasistha as reflected in the seventh Mandala of the RV, particularly in the group of hymns relating to Varuna ( 86-89).
 Indeed, as I have suggested elsewhere, Vasistha may be said to have originally professed special loyalty to the Varuna-cult, though, when a conflict between the ancient Varuna-cuit and the new Indra-cult became imminent, he exhibited a very practical and realistic attitude and deliberately sought to co-ordinate and harmonize the two religious cults.28
 THE SAMVĀDASŪKTA IN THE ATHARVAVEDA
 161